decretist/Dissertation/Chapter2/chapter2.md

 **iudicio]** AaP iuditio Bc

-> Someone permanently excommunicated (*in excommunicatione constitutus*) arranges to accuse a bishop; he brings in (*adducit*) an adolescent under fourteen years of age to the assertion of his case; prohibited from accusation, he make the adolescent the accuser and himself the witness; the adolescent wishes to perform (*gerere*) the role (*personam*) of [both] accuser and witness; on the appointed day, the bishop does not appear before (*lit.* to) the court of the judge-electors; he is suspended from communion; at last, after the court reconvened [*lit.* the court having been renewed], the accuser is found [to be] at fault in [bringing] the accusation; finally he proceeds to the assertion of his own case.
-Here it is first asked whether [someone] permanently excommunicated (*in excommunicatione constitutus*) is able to accuse another?
-Second, whether anyone (*quis*) under 14 years is able to testify in a criminal case?
+> Someone permanently excommunicated (*in excommunicatione constitutus*) proposes to accuse a bishop; he brings in (*adducit*) an adolescent under fourteen years of age to support his case; prohibited from accusation, he makes the adolescent the accuser and himself the witness; the adolescent wishes to perform (*gerere*) the role (*personam*) of [both] accuser and witness; on the appointed day, the bishop does not appear before (*lit.* to) the court of the selected judges on the appointed day; he is suspended from communion;
+at last, after the court reconvened [*lit.* the court having been renewed], the accuser is found [to be] at fault in [bringing] the accusation; finally he proceeds to the prosecution of his own case.
-Third, whether someone prohibited from accusation is able to assume the role (*personam*) of testifying?
-Fourth, whether the same person is able to be [both] accuser and witness?
-Fifth, whether someone not appearing on the appointed day ought to be removed from communion.
+Here it is first asked whether someone excommunicated (*in excommunicatione constitutus*) is able to accuse another?
+Second, whether a person (*quis*) under 14 years of age is able to testify in a criminal case?
+Third, whether someone prohibited from accusation is able to assume the role (*personam*) of witness?
+Fourth, whether a person is able to be [both] accuser and witness?
+Fifth, whether someone who does not appear on the appointed day ought to be removed from communion.
 Sixth, if the person of the accuser was found culpable in the court of the bishops, whether he ought to be admitted to the assertion of his own case concerning other things? (trans.
 PLE)

 <!--